Lilya 4-ever: Plot

 Despondent over the departure of his only friend, Volodya commits suicide, his soul taking the form of an angel.
-As an angel, Volodya comes to Lilya to watch over her.
-On Christmas Day, he transports Lilya to the roof of the apartment building where they lived and, deeply regretting having killed himself, gives her the world as a present, but Lilya rejects him.
-After an escape attempt, Lilya is violently beaten by her pimp, but she escapes again successfully.
-With the story arriving full circle to the scene at the beginning of the film, Lilya jumps from the bridge and commits suicide herself.
+In his new guise, Volodya comes to Lilya to watch over her and says being in heaven is really good but he wishes he'd stayed alive for longer.
+On Christmas Day, he transports Lilya to the roof of the apartment building where they lived and, deeply regretting having killed himself, gives her the world as a present, but Lilya rejects the gift because the world is cold and not that good.
+After an escape attempt, Lilya is violently beaten by her pimp, but she manages her escape when he forgets to lock the door to the apartment he imprisoned her in.
+Lilya panics when she sees a policewoman pull up outside a gas station (Witek had lied to her that if she tried to escape, the police would deport her back to her country and his partners would find and kill her there) and runs through the streets of Malmö before stopping on a bridge and crying tears of exhaustion and defeat.
+With the story arriving full circle to the scene at the beginning of the film, Lilya ignores Volodya's angel as he begs her to stop and jumps from the bridge overpass to her death.

 The film's conclusion presents two different endings.
 One version shows Lilya being sent back in time after killing herself to when she made the decision to go to Sweden with Andrei.
 However, this time she rejects Andrei's offer, and she and Volodya are shown to presumably live happier lives.
 In the final scene, Lilya and Volodya are both angels happily playing basketball on the roof of a tenement building.